JiechengZhao/blog/_posts/byebye_crypto.md

 To enhance safety in the options market, we could minimize trades that carry high risk during rare market events.
 Typically, selling a call option and a bull spread call (with a high high strick price) (a safer trade with limited loss potential) perform similarly under normal conditions.
 However, their outcomes diverge significantly during market anomalies, such as sharp price increases.
 A naked call, where the seller doesn't hold the underlying asset, carries greater risk compared to a bull spread call.
 By altering the standard practices of traders, particularly market makers, we can foster a more secure trading environment.
 Shifting the basic trading unit from simple calls or puts to structured strategies like spread calls/puts or butterflies could reduce overall market risk, benefiting nearly all participants by making trading inherently safer.

-## Farewell
+## New Journey

-In conclusion, my belief that DeFi can provide viable solutions for the secondary market and derivatives has waned.
-It's time for me to explore new horizons and continue my journey elsewhere.
+In conclusion, my belief that DeFi can provide viable solutions for derivatives has waned.
 Thus, I bid farewell, ready to embrace the next chapter.
+It's time for me to explore new horizons and continue my journey.
+The world is so big.
+There must be place to veiw can change.
+Let's go.